Distinctness of two pseudo-Anosov maps: Multivariable Lefschetz function of the mapping torus

 We can and do choose our elevation $h_Q$ of $\hat{h}$ such that $\tilde{h}$ is also an elevation of it.
 With this, $r\circ \tilde{h}=h_Q\circ r$.
 We now determine the action of $h_Q$ by using $\psi_Q, r$ and the action of $\tilde{h}$.

 \begin{Lem} The map $h_{Q}$ acts as

 \end{Lem}

 \begin{proof} Recall that $\psi_Q(G) = \nu$.
 Consider the ordered $\mathbb Z$-basis of the deck transformation group $H_1(\hat{X};\ZZ)$ from Lemma~\ref{l:cokerIdentified}, written multiplicatively: By that lemma, the first six entries of $\mathcal B'$ generate the kernel of $\psi_Q$.
+In particular, $F$ is in the kernel.
 Multiplying the third and fifth of these entries, we find $A \in \ker \psi_Q$.
-Since $F$ is also in the kernel, the first entry shows that $C \in \ker \psi_Q$.
+The first entry shows that $C \in \ker \psi_Q$.
 The fourth, that $D$ is also.
 The second entry shows that $\psi_Q(B) = \nu$, and the fifth that $\psi_Q(E) = \nu$.
 One can now evaluate the homomorphism $\psi_Q$ on the elements that appear in the image values above to find that they are those given in \eqref{e:qImages}. \end{proof}